m-cassani/Basic-Python-Programs/README.md

 # Basic-Python-Programs
 List of programs:

-1) Sum of digits of an integer number:#\n#
+1) Sum of digits of an integer number:
-  This program receives an integer number as input and returns the sum of all digits of it.\n
+    This program receives an integer number as input and returns the sum of all digits of it.
     Examples: 135 -> 1 + 3 + 5 = 9  or 123456789 -> 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 = 45

 2) Prime number or not:
     This program receives a positve integer number as input and returns if it is a prime number or not.
     Examples: 151 -> It is a prime number! or 6513332 -> Not a prime number.